nicholas-long/environment/zet/20230916125222/README.md

 # tmux scripts directory

 - https://github.com/nicholas-long/pen-test-environ/tree/main/tmux-scripts
-- [ ] first figure out if there are any tmux scripts i actually want to preserve
+- [x] first figure out if there are any tmux scripts i actually want to preserve
+- some of these things should have actually been bash aliases instead of tmux hotkeys. there's not a lot of advantage to a tmux hotkey over a bash alias except if you are in the middle of doing something?
 - [ ] clean up scripts with relative path issues

 - scripts with relative path issues